-Activity Frequency Complete Governor Safeguarding Training to equip them with the Induction and then every 3 years. knowledge to carry out their strategic Roles and Responsibilities.
-Read Keeping Children Safe in Education Induction into role then annually (in All Governors: Part 1; Part 2 and Annex B. Autumn Term) or when updated).
-Chair & Safeguarding Link Governors: Entire document Complete Cyber Security Training Induction and then annually Complete Prevent Awareness Training appropriate to role Induction and every 2 years.
+A a dividue F actorian and Activity Frequency Complete Governor Safeguarding Training to equip them with the Induction and then every 3 years. knowledge to carry out their strategic Roles and Responsibilities. , , Read Keeping Children Safe in Education Induction into role then annually (in • All Governors: Part 1; Part 2 and Annex B. Autumn Term) or when updated).
+Chair & Safeguarding Link Governors: Entire document Complete Cyber Security Training (training packages are Induction and then annually available at: Cyber security training for school staff - NCSC.GOV.UK Complete Prevent Awareness Training appropriate to role (see Induction and every 2 years. examples of training packages at: The Prevent duty: safeguarding learners vulnerable to radicalisation - GOV.UK (www.gov.uk))